 Our DAC technology can be scaled up while maintaining a small physical footprint compared to other forms of carbon removal.
 A DAC plant capable of capturing one million tons of CO2 per year would require an estimated 150-300 acres of land.
 An AIR TO FUELSTM plant capable of producing 2,000 barrels of fuel per day, would sit on approximately 30 acres of land.

 Our Direct Air Capture technology pulls in atmospheric air, and through a series of chemical reactions, extracts the CO2 from it while returning the rest of the air to the atmosphere.
 This is similar to how trees absorb CO2 for photosynthesis.
-However, our technology performs the process much faster, with a smaller land footprint, and delivers the carbon in a pure, compressed CO2 form that can then be stored permanently underground.
+However, our carbon removal technology performs the process much faster, with a smaller land footprint, and delivers the carbon in a pure, compressed CO2 form that can then be stored permanently underground.

 Carbon Engineering’s fuel is not currently available for purchase by the public.
 Our pilot plant in Squamish, B.C., was designed as a proof of concept and testing facility and all the fuel we produce there is used in our R&D and optimization efforts.

 We are investigating opportunities to build commercial AIR TO FUELSTM plants in a number of locations, including Canada, Europe and the US.
 To receive updates on our progress and show support for climate change solutions like ours, please sign up for our newsletter by joining our supporter list, or follow us on social media.

 Our AIR TO FUELSTM process produces fuels that have an ultra-low carbon intensity, or are fully carbon neutral.
 This means that throughout the whole lifecycle of this fuel, from production through to its use in a vehicle, it will add only a very small amount of carbon emissions to the atmosphere (or it will add none at all).
 We do this by continually reusing the carbon dioxide we capture from the air.